EReis0/RSSFeeds/README.md

 ## Notes

-- You can modify the SQL queries in the `.sql` files to change what data is returned.
+- You can modify the SQL queries in `SearchDB.sql` file to change what data is returned.
 - Update the script parameters to filter results as needed.

 ---